 The most effective treatment option for skin cancer.

-The short video below, published by the American College of Mohs Surgery, explains how Mohs surgery works.
+Watch the short video, published by the American College of Mohs Surgery, showing how it works.

-At Summit Mohs Dermatology, Mohs surgery is performed by a board-certified dermatologist and fellowship-trained Mohs surgeon with extensive experience in complex facial reconstruction.
+Mohs surgery is best performed by a board-certified and fellowship-trained Mohs surgeon.

-This allows us to achieve high cure rates while preserving as much healthy tissue as possible, especially in cosmetically and functionally sensitive areas.
+This provides highest cure rates while preserving as much healthy tissue as possible.

-Mohs micrographic surgery is a specialized technique used to treat certain types of skin cancer.
-This specialized technique allows the surgeon to examine 100% of the surgical margin immediately during the procedure.
+Mohs micrographic surgery is a specialized skin cancer treatment that allows the surgeon to examine 100% of the surgical margin during the procedure.

-After each layer is removed, the tissue is carefully mapped and examined under the microscope in our on-site laboratory.
+Tissue is carefully mapped and analyzed in our on-site laboratory.
 If cancer cells remain, only the precise area involved is removed.

 Mohs surgery is best performed by dermatologists who have completed additional fellowship training in Mohs micrographic surgery.

-Dr. David Cowart is board-certified in dermatology and completed fellowship training in Mohs surgery.
-Fellowship training includes advanced surgical reconstruction, detailed pathology interpretation, and management of complex and high-risk skin cancers.
+Dr. David Cowart is board-certified in dermatology and fellowship-trained in Mohs surgery.
+This advanced training includes surgical reconstruction, detailed pathology interpretation, and treatment of complex and high-risk skin cancers.

-This additional training is specifically focused on skin cancer removal and reconstruction in cosmetically and functionally sensitive areas.
+Specialized training in skin cancer removal and reconstruction is particularly important in cosmetically and functionally sensitive areas.

 The area is numbed so you remain comfortable and awake throughout the procedure.